 A software renderer for simple 3D graphics in a single file, written in C. It aims to provide a simple API, with a small and easy to modify code base.

 Dissertation for MA Playable Experience Design.
 An online space which explores how virtual places (even when very minimally designed) can feel memorable and real to those who experience them.

 A persistent virtual space using simple stateless procedural generation, inhabited by spaceships that tell your their thoughts as you fly by.

 Serial communication library for UNIX (macOS, Linux, BSD) and Windows.
-I wanted a simple cross-platform way to communicate with my Arduino (though it also works with any standard serial device), so I wrote this.
+I wanted a simple cross-platform way to communicate with via USB with an Arduino (though it also works with any standard serial device), so I wrote this.

 A text-based (and web-based) multi-player improvisational real-time text adventure game (and “engine”).
 Each player is given a character profile and a set of goals which they have to try to fulfil.
 The initial demo was built with a single scenario, but the project was constructed with the goal of supporting many different stories, each with its own set of characters and verbs.
 I used the explicit goals to incentivise role-play by rewarding players for the use of a character’s catch-phrase or for employing their speech patterns.

 C, WinSock, BSD Sockets